jasongedev/robot-teleop/README.md

 # Hands-free Teleoperation of a Dual-Arm Robot via Real-time 3D Pose Estimation

-Install and setup instructions being updated.
-Discussion of approach & implementation also to come.
+Install and setup instructions currently being updated.
+Discussion of approach & implementation also to come, plus some example videos.
 Check back on Monday!

 # Overview